Frequently Asked Questions

 What is the difference between annealed and tempered glass?

 Tempered glass is annealed glass that has been put through a tempering process that makes it safer and 4x stronger than annealed glass.
 If tempered glass breaks it will shatter into tiny pieces that are not harmful.
 Dillmeier Glass is a certified SGCC tempering company.
 Tempering does not change the size of the glass.
+Click here to learn more about these two glass types and their accompanying differences.

 What is the difference between low iron glass and clear glass?

 Regular clear glass is also known as float glass due to the way the glass is produced out of a molten pool of liquefied glass.
 Glass manufacturers can modify the formula of the molten glass by reducing the iron content without changing the structure of the glass.
 With less iron, the glass’s light transparency goes from 92-93%, and light transmission increases to about 98%.
 Common product names for low iron glass are Starphire, Opti-white, Diamonte and Ultra white.
 When an application calls for the edge of the glass to be prominent, many designers specify low iron glass.
+To learn more, click here.

 Does all tempered glass come with the Tempered logo?